TalShor/SciLMM/README.md

 Creating IBD matrices for 2-3 million individuals works great, from some reason - 11 million involves large numerical errors - will update on this when I understand this better.

-If needed, please contact Tal Shor at talihow@gmail.com.
+If needed, please contact Iris Kalka at iris.kalka@weizmann.ac.il.